-- working from home maybe a spare room or a cabin in the garden; - renting this usually has minimum upfront costs but rent is a tax-deductible expense; - buying outright or taking a long lease.
+working from home - maybe a spare room or a cabin in the garden;

+- renting this usually has minimum upfront costs but rent is a tax-deductible expense; - buying outright or taking a long lease.

 Whether you are renting, buying or leasing business premises, make sure you budget for all the related costs.
 Business rates can be a substantial cost, so make sure you apply for small business rate relief (in Scotland, the small business bonus scheme) if you qualify.
 For premises in England, 100% relief applies where the rateable value is less than £12,000.
-Additionally, as a result of the Covid-19 crisis, a 100% business rates holiday applies to retail, hospitality and leisure businesses in England until 30 June 2021, followed by a 66% discount until 31 March 2022.
-There are additional specific measures for businesses during the crisis from the devolved governments in Scotland, Wales and Northern Ireland.
+Additionally, there is a 75% discount on business rates for retail, hospitality and leisure businesses in England and Wales for 2023/24, subject to a cash cap of £110,000 per business (this relief will continue for 2024/25).
+There is no equivalent relief for retail, hospitality and leisure businesses situated in Scotland or Northern Ireland (although 100% relief is going to be introduced for hospitality businesses situated on the Scottish islands).

 High overheads have resulted in many business failures and you must be careful if your business is seasonal - the costs will continue despite a reduced off-season income.
-The Covid-19 crisis has starkly illustrated this problem.
+The Covid-19 crisis starkly illustrated this problem.
 Trading or working online (see below) should remove much of your overhead.

 Tax relief for buying equipment is provided through the system of capital allowances.
-These give tax relief in the year of purchase or spread it over several years.
+These either give full tax relief (effectively expensing the cost of equipment) in the year of purchase or spread it over several years.
 There is an annual 3% write-off if you buy business premises where the construction contract was signed on or after 29 October 2018.
-For two years from 1 April 2021 to 31 March 2023, companies investing in qualifying new plant and machinery benefit from a 130% super-deduction.
-This means that for every £100 of expenditure, an allowance of £130 is available.